Gender and religion: Leadership roles

-Dharmic religions
+Indian religions

+Hinduism, has the strongest presence of the divine feminine among major world religions, from ancient times to the present.
 Both masculine and feminine deities feature prominently in Hinduism.
 The identity of the Vedic writers is not known, but the first hymn of the Rigveda is addressed to the masculine deity Agni, and the pantheon of the Vedas is dominated by masculine gods.
 The most prominent Avatars of Vishnu are men.
+However, the Devi Sukta hymn of the Rigveda declares feminine energy to be the essence of the universe, the one who creates all matter and consciousness, the eternal and infinite, the metaphysical and empirical reality (Brahman), and the soul (Ātman) of everything.

 Mostly, the traditional religious leaders of Jainism are men.
 The 19th tirthankara (traditional leader) Māllīnātha in this half cycle was female.

 Siddhartha Gautama (the Buddha) was a man, but the female Buddha Vajrayogini also plays a role in Buddhism.
 In some East Asian Buddhist communities, a number of women are ordained as monks as well.

 Abrahamic religions

 In Abrahamic religions, Abraham himself, Moses, David and Elijah are among the most significant leaders documented according to the traditions of the Hebrew Bible.
 John the Baptist, Jesus and his apostles, and Saul of Tarsus again give the New Testament an impression of the founders and key figures of Christianity being male dominated.
 They were followed by a millennium of theologians known as the Church Fathers.
 Islam was founded by Muhammad, and his successor Abu Bakr, Umar, Uthman ibn Affan and Ali, for Sunnis and Ali ibn Abi Talib and The Twelve Imams for those of Shia faith, were also men.
 On the other hand, The Virgin Mary, the mother of Jesus of Nazareth, is not associated with leadership or teaching, but is nonetheless a key figure in Catholicism.
-Fatimah, daughter of Muhammad is regarded by Muslims as an exemplar for men and women.
+Fatimah, daughter of Muhammad, is regarded by Muslims as an exemplar for men and women.

 The Baháʼí Faith, a fast growing religion, teaches that men and women are equal.
 Prominent women celebrated in Baháʼí history include Bahíyyih Khánum, who acted head of the faith for several periods during the ministries of `Abdu'l-Bahá and Shoghi Effendi, and Táhirih, who is also held by Baháʼís as a penultimate leader.
 Women serve in higher percentages of leadership in appointed and elected national and international institutions of the religion than in the general population.
 However, only men are allowed to be members of the religion's highest governing body, the Universal House of Justice.

 Nakayama Miki was the founder of Tenrikyo, which may be the largest religion to have a woman founder.
 Ellen G. White was instrumental to the founding of the Seventh-day Adventist Church and is officially considered a prophet by Seventh-day Adventists.